JXYin24/MCM/README.md

 ```

 ## Prepare dataset
    1) Download dataset.
+To reproduce the results, in addition to the datasets provided in this repository, more datasets can be found in [ODDS](https://odds.cs.stonybrook.edu/) and [ADBench](https://github.com/Minqi824/ADBench).
    2) Move the dataset into `./Data`.
-   3) The dataset needs to be entered in a specified format to fit the `Dataloader` such as '.npz' and '.mat'.
+   3) When using your own data, the dataset needs to be entered in a specified format to fit the `Dataloader` such as '.npz' and '.mat'.

 ## Run
 Run `main.py` to start training and testing the model.
 Results will be automatically stored in `./results`.